 Beneath the charming facade, appealing architectural features and historic significance of many older homes lies a certain amount of risk that causes insurance companies to hesitate before offering coverage to homeowners.
-Due to the varying degrees of care or neglect seen in the long term maintenance of old houses, these homes may be cheaper to buy but more expensive to insure than a new build.
+Due to the varying degrees of care or neglect seen in the long-term maintenance of an old house, these homes may be cheaper to buy but more expensive to insure than a new build.

 |Age of Home||Average Annual Premium||Monthly Premium||% Difference|

 |20 years old||$1,670||$139||+13%|